gsl-lite/gsl-lite/README.md

 Installation
 ------------
 *gsl-lite* is a single-file header-only library.
-Put `gsl-lite.h` in the [include](include) folder directly into the project source tree or somewhere reachable from your project.
+Put `gsl-lite.hpp` in the [include](include) folder directly into the project source tree or somewhere reachable from your project.

 Or, if you use the [conan package manager](https://www.conan.io/), follow these steps: